14 Free Things To Do in San Diego with Kids

 4. The grounds surrounding the USS Midway Museum

 8. Balboa Park

 This 1,200 acre park is located in the heart of San Diego and is home to 17 museums, multiple gardens, and the San Diego Zoo.
 On the weekends, you’ll find clowns and street performers.
 The botanical building (closed on Thursdays) and the Timken Museum of Art always have free admission.
-For $2.50 a ticket you can take a 5 minute ride on the the historic carousel (more about the carousel and brass ring here) and the Balboa Park miniature train.
-Bonus: If you’re a resident of the county of San Diego or an active military personnel a list of rotating museums are free every Tuesday!
+For $2.50 a ticket you can take a 5 minute ride on the the historic 1910 carousel (more about the carousel and brass ring here) and the Balboa Park miniature train.

-The 100 acre zoo is located inside of Balboa Park.
+The San Diego Zoo is located on 100 acres inside of Balboa Park.
 The zoo is home to more than 3,500 rare and endangered animals.
-Each year, from October 1–31, in honor of our Zoo’s founding, children ages 3–11 are admitted free to the Zoo and Safari Park when accompanied by an adult.
-Children under 3 enjoy free admission everyday.
+Children 2 and under enjoy free admission everyday.